Easter Egg Treasure Hunt with a Holy Week Walk-Through

-Ours was to be a treasure hunt of sorts, where the clues were tucked into the bible, and with each new egg you had the verse to turn to and read - and that's the page the clue was in.
+Our original plan was to have an involved treasure hunt of sorts, with clues were tucked into the bible, and with each new egg you had the verse to turn to and read - and that's the page the clue was in.
 It was going to take a ton of adults though, and time to hide the eggs on easter morning, etc... so honestly I was a bit relieved when they predicted rain.
 LOL.

 - Path from outdoor worship area to the back door covered in palm leaves, and a child in costume saying how she saw Jesus pass by a week earlier. (this was changed last minute, to be a path from the main door of the fellowship hall to the back door, and we had guides w/ umbrellas!)

 - The first room you walked in was decorated for the last supper.
 One plate still had the bread & drink left. crumbs everywhere (they enjoyed this!
 LOL!).
 And a girl telling folks how Jesus and his disciples had shared a meal there, and one stomped off angry.

 - the hallway was decorated as a garden, with a child telling people how Jesus had come and prayed while his friends slept... and about the arrest & Judas' betrayal.